Business Cash Flow Loans : Solutions for Canadian Business Owners | 7 Park Avenue Financial

 CASH FLOW BASED LENDING

-In the majority of the business world companies sell their products and services on credit - that, of course, creates receivables, and the ability to understand how to manage ( and finance ) A/R is key to business success.
+That, of course, creates receivables, and the ability to understand how to manage ( and finance ) A/R is key to business success.

 Your true ' real ' cash flow revolves around generating positive cash from the management of a combo of a/r, inventory, and a/p.
-Check the third part of your firm's financial statement - the 'Statement Of Cash Flows ' to see if you are winning or losing - and putting together a cash flow projection is a great tool for assessing business funding needs.
+Check the third part of your firm's financial statement -

-If you're losing on 'cash flow' it's potentially good news!
 What do we mean by that?
 Simply that your sales and success require your company to make a higher investment in A/R, inventory, and payables.
 It's of course a different story if your firm is mismanaged, losing money, or has inadequate cash flow financing in place!

-Your company's expected cash flows are the collateral for cash flow finance solutions and generated cash flow repays loans.
+Your company's expected cash flows are the collateral for cash flow finance solutions, and generated cash flow repays loans.
 The ability to forecast cash flow is key to the successful financing of your business.

 ALTERNATIVES TO NEW EQUITY FINANCING - TYPES OF LOANS AVAILABLE TO BUSINESSES

-One key goal in your working capital and cash flow management is simply planning for what capital you need via any type of cash flow loan and sources of financing that makes sense for your business.
-At the extreme is the owner’s desire or necessity to bring new equity into the business - in certain cases that just is not possible.
-Two other solutions exist -
+One key goal in your working capital and cash flow management is simply planning for what capital you need via any type of cash flow loan and sources of financing that make sense for your business.

 Debt Financing